DivyaPandey-in/-Network-Reconnaissance-using-Nmap/README.md

 - No packet loss was observed.
 - Kali Linux could communicate with the target.

-### What is Ping?

-Ping is a network diagnostic utility used to check whether a host is reachable.

-Ping uses ICMP Echo Request and ICMP Echo Reply messages.

 Kali Linux
     |
     | ICMP Echo Request